Welcome to today's edition of the Rush 24-7 podcast.

 It doesn't have a chance.

-The reason they're angry is because they don't think there's any reason for it.
+Well, you think that the base is angry at the Democrats for being impotent and weak, the reason they're angry is because they don't think there's any reason for it.

-Hey, if the Democrats would just get some onions, just get up there and you know, stand for where they believe in and say exactly what the base is saying on these left-wing blogs, and it would shock everybody back into reality, which is exactly what's been going on, and it's only hurting them.
+Hey, if the Democrats would just get some onions, just get up there and, you know, stand for where they believe in and say exactly what the base is saying on these left-wing blogs, and it would shock everybody back into reality, which is exactly what's been going on, and it's only hurting them.

-So the the Democrats know that it's it's it's hopeless.
+So the Democrats know that it's hopeless.

 The base doesn't.

-And you would you would you would erase hope.
+And you would erase hope.

 You know, marriage.